Critter Notices

 how bad it is without specifically saying it's bad... :-)

---Andrew Burt (author of chapter 11 and the software used to machine generate chapter 34 :-)
+--Andrew Burt (author of chapter 11 and the software used to machine generate chapter 34, :) chair of Preditors & Editors, as well as author/creator/purveyor of other things you might find interesting)